ARpatterns/declare/AheadStaging/README.md

 * [Ahead Staging](https://github.com/ARpatterns/catalog/blob/main/augmentation-patterns/ahead-staging.md): presenting 3D object `red.box`1.5 m  in front of the user.
   * _Placed_: initial ahead of the user on the floor.
   * _Aligned_: initial towards the user in view direction.
+  * _Pivot_: ARchi VR objects in the local coordinate system are centered on the ground floor.
+If the object is rotated around the AR anchor in the world coordinate system, it turns by it's center up axis.

 ### Diagram